 At its core – my installation practice is as concerned with traditional sculptural questions such as the coherence of materiality and the arrangement of objects in space, as it is with the viewers’ embodied experience as they engage with the art work.
 I am interested in creating environments that function metaphorically, in discovering new ways of addressing embodiment, and thinking about how the body can have meaningful interactions with technological environments or systems.
 I use materiality and the physicality of the installation as a metaphor, and create sensory rich environments that allow for meaning to emerge through experience and exploration.

-Alongside my Installation practice I have also begun to work collaboratively on different projects including wearable robotics, gestural games, and my recent Internet of Things inspired distributed sculpture.
-Working collaboratively has pushed dome of my projects into a truly interdisciplinary territory.
-These new works draw on expertise from multiple disciplines in an effort to create aesthetic experiences that push the boundaries of interactivity and playfulness, and offer an experience to the viewer that is accessible both intellectually and technologically.
+Alongside my Installation practice I also work collaboratively on different projects including curatorial projects, wearable robotics, a gestural game, and my recent Internet of Things inspired distributed sculpture ‘anyWare’.
+These works draw on expertise from multiple disciplines in an effort to understand and create aesthetic experiences that push the boundaries of interactivity and playfulness, and offer an experience to the viewer that is accessible both intellectually and technologically.